anthonydawa/bybit_trading_bot/README.md

-working bybit trading bot with bollinger band strateg and breakout strategy backtesting included some test results are included in the csv folders
+working bybit trading bot with bollinger band strategy and breakout strategy backtesting included some test results are included in the csv folders